The short answer is no.

 Will the donor list remain the exclusive property of the charity?

 Will the donation bank account remain under the sole control of the charity?

 How will fees and charges be calculated?
 If there is a disagreement, how will it be resolved?

 Will the fundraiser provide a full accounting for expenses and funds received?
 Will the fundraiser provide periodic accountings to enable the charity to monitor the performance of the campaign?
 Will receipts and vouchers be provided to document all disbursements?

 When does the contract terminate?
 Are there any penalties for terminating the contract early if the charity is not satisfied with the services that are provided?

 Registered charities should also keep in mind the CRA Guidance Fundraising by Registered Charities at http://www.globalphilanthropy.ca/index.php/blog/canada_revenue_agency_guidance_on_fundraising_by_canadian_charities/

-In order for a charities foreign activities to be its “Own Activities” the charity needs to maintain “direction and control”
+In order for a Canadian registered charity to conduct foreign activities the foreign activities must be the “Own Activities” of the registered charity and unless the foreign group is a qualified donee then the Canadian registered charity needs to maintain “direction and control”